inasafe/inasafe-doc/docs/source/user-docs/application-help/batch_runner.rst

    *Batch Runner*

-With this tool you can setup numerous scenarios and run them all in one go.
+With this tool you can set up numerous scenarios and run them all in one go.
 For example, in a typical use case you might define a number of flood impact scenarios all using a standard dataset, such as :file:`flood.shp`.
 As new flood data becomes available you replace :file:`flood.shp` and rerun the scenarios